Secondary & Primary ITT (opportunity to take specialist modules)

-The Kernow Teaching School Alliance (KTSA) is delivering the Specialist programme for Primary & Secondary PGCE in partnership with the University of St Mark & St John.
+The Kernow Teaching School Alliance (KTSA) is delivering a Primary & Secondary PGCE in partnership with the University of St Mark & St John.
+This programme delivers PGCE & QTS in Primary or Secondary teaching but offers an opportunity to take specialist modules for Special schools and APA should the trainee wish to do so.
 We closely adhere to the national ITT entry requirements for their PGCE courses along with the subject specific requirements.
 Please find the links below to the information on the university website.

 A typical offer could be: